CT Inspection of Aerospace Fasteners

 Key Defects Detected Through CT Inspection

-- Internal Voids and Porosity: CT inspection of aerospace fasteners reveals hidden air pockets and porosity that can weaken structural strength.
+1. Internal Cavities and Porosity: CT inspection of aerospace fasteners is able to detect air bubbles and porosity that reduce structural strength.

-- Thread Deformation: CT inspection of aerospace fasteners ensures thread integrity, which is crucial for load distribution.
+3. Thread Distortion: CT inspection of aerospace fasteners is able to assess thread distortion, which affects the load distribution.

-- Dimensional Deviations: CT inspection of aerospace fasteners enables precise measurement against CAD models to ensure compliance.
+Dimensional Discrepancies: CT inspection of aerospace fasteners is able to measure accurately against CAD files.

 Advantages of CT Inspection Over Traditional Methods